N1borg/PenteSH/README.md

 - ✅ Updates `ATTACKER_IP` dynamically if your interface changes.
 - ✅ Logs every change to tracked variables in a persistent `.zshenv.log` file.
 - ✅ Enhances your Zsh prompt with contextual information.
-- ✅ Auto-saves the pentest session state on each command and on shell exit.
+- ✅ Automatically saves the pentest session state after each command and upon shell exit.
 - ✅ Loads and saves the environment automatically with fallbacks if needed.

 ---